Airbnb ends rentals in China to focus on outbound tourists

-BEIJING (AP) — Airbnb Inc. announced Tuesday it will stop representing short-term rental properties in China and focus its business in the country on serving Chinese tourists looking for lodgings abroad.
+BEIJING (AP) — Airbnb Inc. will stop listing homes and experiences inside China this summer and instead focus its business in the country on serving Chinese tourists looking for lodgings abroad, a company official said on social media Tuesday.

+Airbnb began listings in China in 2016, but they have still accounted for only about 1% of company revenue in recent years.

+The San Francisco-based company found the domestic Chinese business costly and complicated to run, and the pandemic has made matters worse.

 Airbnb joins a series of foreign internet companies including Yahoo Inc. and eBay Inc. that pulled out of China after running into fierce local competition and regulatory barriers.